Spontoon Island

 They have their own trademark protected vacation islands to visit,

-and likely only send copyrighted vacation postcards to
+and are likely to only send copyrighted vacation postcards to

 their corporate legal staff.